A painting exhibition of refined elegance with works on japanese paper of delicate flowers, quiet sanctuaries and inspiring mountains.

 What more can I ask?

-Born in Hokkaido, Japan, Yuriko moved to Canada in the 1960s after completing a B.Sc.
+Born in Hokkaido, Japan, Yuriko moved to Canada in 1963 after completing a B.Sc.
 Degree in Pharmacology.
 Her career as an artist began in Alberta, where she still lives.

-Yuriko Kitamura taught the technique of dye-painting on rice paper for 14 years at the University of Alberta, Faculty of Extension.
+Yuriko Kitamura taught the technique of dye-painting on Japanese paper for 14 years at the University of Alberta, Faculty of Extension.
 Her art has been exhibited in Canada, the United States, Europe, and Asia.
-Her work is represented in the Art Collection of the Alberta Foundation for the Arts, Alberta House (Hong Kong), Suncor, and in many other public and private collections in Canada, the United States, Asia and Europe.

-Yuriko’s mixed media paintings on rice paper are created by “wet on wet” watercolour techniques using dyes and/or pigments on rice paper.
-Since rice paper is porous, wax lines are applied as resist, therefore keeping the dyes and pigments where they are desired.
-Then wax is applied on the whole rice paper in order to protect it from damage by water.
+Yuriko’s mixed media paintings on Japanese paper are created by “wet on wet” watercolour techniques using dyes and/or pigments on rice paper.
+Since Japanese paper is porous, wax lines are applied as resist, therefore keeping the dyes and pigments where they are desired.
+Then wax is applied on the whole Japanese paper in order to protect it from damage by water.
 It is recommended that the painting not be hung in direct sunlight, nor exposed to high temperatures.
 The works therefore should be treated like watercolors and graphite drawings.